paketo-buildpacks/poetry-install/README.md

 # Poetry Install Cloud Native Buildpack
 ## `gcr.io/paketo-buildpacks/poetry-install`

-The Paketo Poetry Install Buildpack is a Cloud Native Buildpack that installs packages using [Poetry](https://python-poetry.org/) and makes the installed packages available to the application.
+The Paketo Buildpack for Poetry Install is a Cloud Native Buildpack that installs packages using [Poetry](https://python-poetry.org/) and makes the installed packages available to the application.